lizageorge/learning-css/README.md

 ## Log:
 	- January 19 - March 17, 2020 = Introduction to CSS
+	- March 17 - March 25 = Introduction to Bootstrap
-	- March 17 -     = Web Layouts with Flexbot and Bootstrap
+	- March 25 - = Web Layouts with Flexbot and Bootstrap